-Protests continue Saturday in D.C. after police fatally shoot 18-year-old Deon Kay in Southeast
+D.C. police shooting victim Deon Kay remembered at protests, vigil Saturday

 Just before 4 p.m.
 Wednesday, police tracked the vehicle — a Dodge Caliber — to the River Hill apartment complex, at which point, one occupant exited the car and ran away.
 Kay emerged next, and Alvarez, the officer, began running toward him.
 Kay can be seen on the body-cam video holding a gun and turning to face Alvarez, who is heard shouting “Don’t move!
 Don’t move!”

 Alvarez fired one shot, and Newsham said, Kay threw away his own weapon as or just after the bullet struck his chest.
-Kay’s gun was later found downhill nearly 100 feet away in a swathe of grass near the apartment complex, Newsham said.
+Kay’s gun was later found downhill nearly 100 feet away in a swath of grass near the apartment complex, Newsham said.

 But Kay’s family, and many protesters, have questioned this account of the shooting.